ka8725/ka8725.github.com/_posts/2013-09-05-cascading-selects-with-ajax-in-rails.md

 {% endhighlight %}

-Check out the [code on github](https://github.com/railsguides/dynamic-selectable-demo) and the live [demo](http://afternoon-lake-2182.herokuapp.com/events/new).
+Check out the [code on github](https://github.com/railsguides/dynamic-selectable-demo) and the live [demo here](http://afternoon-lake-2182.herokuapp.com/events/new).

-If you have any proposal according this solution or see typo, bug, inconsistency or lacks feel free to contact with me.
+If you have any proposals concerning this solution or if you have spotted any typo, bug, inconsistency or lacks feel free to contact with me.